 3.1.2.2 Customer Requested - Residential

 In areas other than those designated U/G areas, Customers may make application for a new or upgraded service Connection by U/G service cable.
 NOTL Hydro will typically install and maintain service conductors for the standard service.
 The Customer will be required to pay 100% of the actual cost for the U/G service less the standard allowance for an O/H service.
-The cost will be calculated from the Delivery Point to the Demarcation Point with a minimum charge.
+The cost will be calculated from the Delivery Point to the Demarcation Point no less than the applicable minimum charge.

 3.1.2.3 Subdivisions - Residential

-In areas developed under plan of subdivision, new services Connections are provided by U/G cable.
+In areas developed under plan of subdivision, new service Connections are provided by U/G cable.
 NOTL Hydro will typically install and maintain service conductors for the standard service.
 The Customer will be required to pay 100% of the actual cost.
 The cost will be calculated from the U/G service stub to the meter base unless no service stub exists.
 Where no service stub exists, the cost will be calculated from the Connection point to the meter base.
 A minimum charge will apply.

 Note: Meter base must be located on the same side of lot as the service stub with no exceptions.